spark-mv/cdn/install.md

 HolaCDN offers a 'plug and play' integration with the Kaltura video platform if the Kaltura HTML5 player is used.

+Note that integration steps below are applied only on your page, under your control.
+There is no need to seek assistance from Kaltura support.

 To add hola script into Kaltura player iframe:

-1. Use kaltura dynamic embed if it's not already dynamic: http://player.kaltura.com/docs/kwidget
+1. Use Kaltura 'Dynamic embed' if it is not already enabled - see http://player.kaltura.com/docs/kwidget
 2. in the 'readyCallback' callback function, add the following block:

 ```kWidget.embed({